 Reducing supply chain impacts

-Over 80% of our climate footprint comes from the materials we use and the production of our garments - from cotton fields to finished items.
-Reducing this impact is therefore of highest importance to us.
+Over 80% of our climate footprint comes from the materials we use and the production of our garments - from raw materials to finished items.
+Reducing this impact is therefore of the highest importance to us.
 We do this by working with our suppliers (read more here) and by rapidly increasing the share of more sustainable materials in our products (read more here).

 Climate and YOU